cityofaustin/Residential-Permitting/_projects/shed.md

 It is important to close your permit(s) because if you do not, it may prevent you or future homeowners from receiving permits on your property in the future.
 Learn more about [open and expired permits](/resources/can-i-get-a-permit/).

-What if I fail my final inspection?
+##### What if I fail my final inspection?

 Your reviewer will let you know why you did not pass.
-You must make any needed changes and reschedule your final inspection.
+You must make any needed changes and reschedule your final inspection before your permit expires.

-You cannot pass inspection with an expired permit.
 Since permits are only valid for 180 days, you may need to extend your building permit to make the required changes before it expires.
-This can be done at the Service Center on the first floor of the One Texas Center.
+This can be done at the [Service Center](/contact/) at the One Texas Center.

 Remember, you must pass your final inspection in order to close your permit(s).